 - If a site has information that changes less frequently, or isn't very high quality, we might not crawl it as frequently.
 Take an honest look at your site, get neutral feedback from people not associated with your site, and think about how or where your site could be improved overall.

-Crawl totals much higher than crawling logs or crawl details section totals
+Report crawling totals are much higher than your site's server logs totals

-If the total crawl count seems much higher than the totals for the Crawl requests breakdown sections (by response, by type, and so on), this can occur when Google cannot crawl your site because your robots.txt file is unavailable for too long.
-In that circumstance, Google counts crawls that it might have made if your robots.txt file were available, but doesn't actually make those calls.
+If the total crawl count shown in this report is much higher than Google crawling requests in your server logs, this can occur when Google cannot crawl your site because your robots.txt file is unavailable for too long.
+When this happens, Google counts crawls that it might have made if your robots.txt file were available, but doesn't actually make those calls.
 Check your robots.txt fetching status to confirm if this is the issue.